pleabargain/EnglishHelpsYourCareer/idioms.md

 # Bird-brain
 * Someone who has a bird-brain, or is bird-brained, is stupid.
+* She's a bit of a bird-brain!
+* This is a bird-brained [idea,solution].

 # Birds and the bees
 * If a child is taught about the birds and the bees, they are taught about sex.